python-parsy/parsy/docs/ref/parser_instances.rst

 However it is also possible to create them manually, as below.

-The :class:`Parser` constructor should be passed a function that takes the string/list to be parsed, and returns a and returns a :class:`Result` object.
+The :class:`Parser` constructor should be passed a function that takes the string/list to be parsed, and returns a :class:`Result` object.
 The ``Result`` object will be created either using :meth:`Result.success` or :meth:`Result.failure` to indicate success or failure respectively.
 :meth:`Result.success` should be passed the next index to continue parsing with, and the value that is returned from the parsing. :meth:`Result.failure` should